Cobra (2022 film): Cast

+The uncredited cast includes Kumar Natarajan as the Chief Minister of Odisha and Anjana Appukuttan as Kumaresan's wife.

 Production

 Development

 In May 2019, Producer S. S. Lalit Kumar of 7 Screen Studio and Viacom18 Studios announced their upcoming project featuring Vikram, tentatively titled as Vikram 58.
 The film is directed by R. Ajay Gnanamuthu, who previously helmed Demonte Colony (2015) and Imaikkaa Nodigal (2018).
 It was intended to be a pan-Indian film, set for release in five languages, during the summer in April 2020.
-By July 2019, A. R. Rahman was roped in to score the music for the film.
+By July 2019, A. R. Rahman was chosen to score the music for the film.
 Stunt choreographer Dhilip Subbarayan and cinematographer Sivakumar Vijayan, were reported to be a part of the technical team.
 Vijayan was later replaced by debutant Harish Kannan.
 A report from The New Indian Express, dated 2 August 2019, stated that Vikram will be seen in 25 different looks.

-In December, Viacom18 backed out of the project due to unknown reasons, and Lalit Kumar was credited as the sole producer.
+In December, Viacom18 backed out of the project for unknown reasons, and Lalit Kumar was credited as the sole producer.
 While it was rumoured to be titled as Amar, the makers cleared the rumours by announcing the official title as Cobra on 25 December 2019.
 The team titled the film "Cobra" because it resembles the pivotal character of snake cobra.
-Gnanamuthu, further revealed in an interview to The Times of India, saying "The character of protagonist and cobra has a link.
-If I reveal anything more now, it will give away too many details.
-Also, since the film is made in Tamil, Kannada, Malayalam, Telugu and Hindi I wanted a title that works in all languages.
-Hence, we zeroed in on Cobra."
-Speaking to Ananda Vikatan, Gnanamuthu described Cobra as a multi-genre film and revolves around various genres such as psychological, science fiction, thriller and action.
-Vikram's character was revealed to be a mathematician and a "shape-shifter", who uses mathematics for criminal activities.
+Gnanamuthu, further revealed in an interview to The Times of India, saying "The protagonist's character and cobra has a link", and revealing anything further would give away key plot details.
+He added, "Also, since the film is made in Tamil, Telugu and Hindi, I wanted a title that works in all languages.
+Hence, we zeroed in on Cobra".
+Speaking to Ananda Vikatan, Gnanamuthu described Cobra as a multi-genre film and includes various genres such as psychological, science fiction, thriller and action.
+Vikram's character was revealed to be a mathematician and a shape-shifter, who uses mathematics for criminal activities.